simp/pupmod-simp-simp_bolt/README.md

 The simp_bolt module creates a local user account on systems, simp_bolt by default, that has the ability to ``su`` to the root user on the system.
 Every effort has been taken to implement this as securely as possible.
-By default, the user is only permitted to login via ssh from specified hosts, with the exception of Bolt server which also permits local login to launch tasks.
-The local user is limited to one login session for the execution of tasks, to facilitate attestation.
+Due to the potential to effectively lockout the account, the root user is not permitted to be specified as the local user account.
+By default, the user is only permitted to login via ssh from specified hosts.
+The local user is limited to one login for the execution of tasks, to facilitate attestation, except on systems specified bolt servers where two logins are permitted to allow the execution of tasks on the local machine.

 The user's home directory defaults to /var/local/simp_bolt.
 This location is used to store configuration files on the Bolt server and temporary files on the target systems.
-This can be configured to a different location if necessary.
+This can be configured to a different location if desired.

 Bolt logs are written to the /var/log/puppetlabs/bolt by default, and the directory structure will be created if necessary.
+This can also be configured to an alternate location.

 By default, Bolt collects various analytics associated with a random UUID, details are available at